Aayushjn/RansomwareLocker/README.md

 # RansomwareLocker

+A comparison of two ransomware detection and counter-measure techniques.

-Ransomware detection and thwarting mechanism based on [this paper](https://www.sciencedirect.com/science/article/pii/S0167404817302560).
+The first technique is based on [this paper](https://www.sciencedirect.com/science/article/pii/S0167404817302560).